cilium/cilium/Documentation/helm-values.rst

      - Enables masquerading of IPv6 traffic leaving the node from endpoints.
      - bool
      - ``true``
-   * - enableIngressController
-     - Enable cilium ingress controller This will automatically set enable-envoy-config as well.
-     - bool
-     - ``false``
    * - enableK8sEventHandover
      - Configures the use of the KVStore to optimize Kubernetes event handling by mirroring it into the KVstore for reduced overhead in large clusters.
      - bool